What Is Pay For Performance (P4P) Marketing?

 Skyworks is seeking businesses with these qualities for a potential P4P partnership:

-- Products and/or services with a high margin.
+- Unique products and/or services with a high margin.

 - Products and/or services that potentially could be priced much higher in the future.

-- Skyworks can envision a way to generate short-term, fast revenue for this business, which will then fuel significantly higher long-term growth.
+- Skyworks can envision a way to generate short-term, fast revenue for this business (minimally $100k in 90 days), which will then fuel significantly higher long-term growth.

 - There is a definite “personality” behind the product/service who has already established industry-leading credentials and expertise.